 What’s happening right now to help people with all types of diabetes live better lives, or help those at risk of diabetes to prevent it?
 And how can you get involved in events happening over the coming months to celebrate the life-saving diabetes discovery of insulin 100 years ago?

 We’ll have lots of interactive online events happening throughout the 100 years celebrations where you can learn more about the discovery of insulin, the different types of treatments that are now available and what’s happening in the world of research.
 Register for events coming up or catch up on videos from past events.

-Developing and Harnessing Technology so diabetes can do no harm.
-9th February 2022
+Developing and harnessing technology so diabetes can do no harm

 On Friday 12 November 2021 we showcased a news-style programme, co-produced with ITN Productions, to explore the medical advancements and developments in the world of tech, life changing research, pharma and lifestyle to improve patient outcomes now and in the future.

 Head to the link below to watch the full programme, which includes our CEO, Chris Askew CBE, talking to presenter Selena Downes on why it’s so important to be celebrating this huge milestone in scientific history.

 Why have I got Diabetes?